 with $z_m^{\prime}=\beta_{d,d-m}^{\prime}(z^{\prime})$ is well define since by Theorem \ref{ordertau} it is independent of the projection. }

 \end{Definition}

 \

-The proof of Theorem \ref{ordertau} will be presented to the next section.
-In the rest of this section we indicate some variations of the function in \ref{deford} that lead to the so-called {\em reduction to the monomial case} treated in the coming sections (see Part 4).
+The proof of Theorem \ref{ordertau} will be postponed to the next section.
+In the rest of this section we analyze some properties of the functions in \ref{deford}.
+The study of these functions will lead us to the so-called {\em reduction to the monomial case} to be treated in the coming sections (see Part 4).

 \